zDCVincent/Fallout-terminal-hacking-bash-script-game/README.txt

 I have no ownership over any items in the Fallout franchise and should this be requested to be taken down it will be.
 All items in this repository can be used by anyone.
 No need to credit.
+To be noted that I took words used in the game from dictionary.com, fallout, and a pre-existing C# script made by u/JoshusB.
+This script was made as a birthday gift to my girlfriend who loves fallout and specifically terminal hacking.
+Gonna marry her soon.

 To run this bash script I recommend opening the ROBCO TRAINING PROTOCOL TERMINAL.sh file using gitbash to play.
 If you want to use the same terminal as I did and are on windows/linux/mac.
 I used Cool-Retro-Term.